 Johnny Foley’s is in the heart of tourist country, so the patrons are a mix of locals, expats, and visitors.
 It's not the pub to visit if you're looking for a local's secret.
 It is Union Square, after all.
 That does, however, make it a good spot for people watching.
 Foley’s is also a short walk from Union Square shopping, which is convenient for getting out of the fray, resting the feet and enjoying a beer.
 Some of the live music acts in the evenings are too loud for conversation, and weekends are packed, so not necessarily the best time to catch up over a pint.

-The Phoenix gets good marks for its pub food and for its Mission ambiance.
+The Phoenix gets good marks for its pub food and for its Mission District ambiance.
 The menu isn't entirely Irish but they do serve an Irish breakfast, a lamb pot pie, and fish and chips.
 The crowd is a diverse mix, and the place is unpretentious with a local Mission feel.
 The Phoenix also gives you a buck off on happy-hour pints.

-The downtown spot has all the appeal of a classic Irish bar combined with a killer dance floor and great comedy nights too.
+This North Beach spot has all the appeal of a classic Irish bar combined with a killer dance floor and great comedy nights too.
 They play house music six nights a week in their downstairs dance party room while upstairs you'll find big LCD TVs for watching the game (Kells is all about Sunday Night Football).

 The Irish Bank makes one of the city's best Irish coffees--along with the Buena Vista and O'Reilly's.
 The brown sugar is the key.

-Ireland's 32 refers to the 32 counties of a politically United Ireland.
+Ireland's 32 refers to the 32 counties of a politically united Ireland.
 The paraphernalia on the walls speaks of the pub's political leanings.
 Ireland's 32 also serves as showcase for live music.
 The venue helped launch the career of Zoo Station, a Bay Area U2 tribute band.

 The regular band performances tend to skew the crowd a bit young, but it's also a neighborhood pub and more conducive to leisurely Guinness during less populated hours.